 Of course, traditionally the Maasai and Samburu herdsmen already knew that.
 Before they were dispossessed, before East African land was privatized, subdivided and fenced, and when they roamed free with the rains and their cattle, these were the golden days for wildlife too.

-zebra and cattle share grass in harmony.
-There are few areas left where
+A scene from Southern Kenya, outside Amboseli NP, where zebra and cattle share grass in harmony.
+There are few areas left where this can happen. |

 Pastoralists (lots of great info at www.iucn.org/wisp) know that looking after habitat for livestock benefits wildlife too.
 Also, the very essence of pastoralism is a life of adaptation.
 What could be more appropriate in this time of climate change – this is an interesting paper on the topic from ODI.